KennethTM/flowdem/README.md

 ![](https://github.com/KennethTM/flowdem/blob/main/man/figures/arre_watershed.png)

-The library support watershed delineation to a target point, line or polygon used in the ‘terra’ or ‘sf’ packages.
-A raster can also be supplied.
-Furthermore, the library supports delineation of nested watersheds where each watershed is assigned a unique id.
+The library provides support for creating watershed delineations targeting points, lines or polygons in terra” or “sf” packages.
+It also supports the use of rasters in “terra”.
+Additionally, this library allows for nested watershed delineation with each watershed assigned a unique ID.

-### Contributors
+## Contributors

 [Cyril Mory](https://github.com/cyrilmory)